jsakaluk/sakaluk-website/content/authors/robyn-kilshaw/_index.md

 - name: University of Utah
   url: ""

-# Short bio (displayed in user profile at end of posts)
-bio:

-# List each interest with a dash
-interests:
-- Interest 1
-- Interest 2

 education:
   courses:
+  - course: MA in Clinical Psychology
+    institution: University of Utah
+    year: in progress
-  - course: Title course 1
+  - course: BSc in Psychology
-    institution: Name of Institution
+    institution: University of Victoria
-    year: 2012
+    year: 2017
-  - course: Title course 1
+  - course: BSc in Statistics
-    institution: Name of Institution
+    institution: University of Victoria
-    year: 2012
+    year: 2007

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/page-builder/#icons